LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Method

 \subsection{Subnet Localization}

-To localize core subnets efficiently, an ideal algorithm should satisfy three key requirements: 1) Efficiency: no additional data requirements or significant latency.
-2) Lightweight: minimal GPU memory overhead.
-3) Dynamic Awareness: enable real-time localizations during training.
-To meet these objectives, the subnet localization process is divided into two stages: \looseness-1
+To efficiently localize core subnets, an ideal algorithm should satisfy three key requirements: \ \ 1) Efficiency: no extra data or heavy computation.
+2) Lightweight: negligible GPU memory overhead.
+3) Dynamic Awareness: enable on-the-fly localization throughout the training process.
+Although existing LLM-pruning methods have achieved impressive compression ratios, they still fall short of simultaneously satisfying the aforementioned desiderata.
+Consequently, we devise a dedicated subnet-localization algorithm tailored for efficient fine-tuning that is divided into two stages: \looseness-1

-\paragraph{Parameter Importance Calculation} To quantify parameter importance $I(\cdot)$, existing approaches \cite{lecun1989optimal,ma2023llmprunerstructuralpruninglarge} observe the change in loss assuming $W_k=0$ for the $k$-th parameter.
-Adopting second-order Taylor expansion, element-wise $I(\cdot)$ is estimated as:
+\paragraph{Parameter Importance Calculation} To quantify parameter importance $I(\cdot)$, existing approaches \cite{lecun1989optimal,ma2023llmprunerstructuralpruninglarge} observe the change in loss by assuming $W_k=0$ for the $k$-th parameter.
+Adopting the second-order Taylor expansion, element-wise importance is estimated as:

 Here, $H$ stands for the Hessian matrix.
 However, Eq.\ref{eq:i} is difficult to calculate in real-time.
 We derive a micro-batch approximation: